plumvillage/newsletter/src/en/articles/The True Sangha - Thay's dharma talk_final.md

 When we practice listening to the bell or walking meditation, we stop speaking and stop thinking (even though thinking is not audible, it is a kind of mental chatter).
 We do this by placing all of our attention on our breath and the sound of the bell or our steps.
 In this way we generate the energy of mindfulness and concentration.
 To have mindfulness and concentration is to have the protection of the Three Jewels.
 That is what taking refuge really is.
 We cannot say for sure that when we read out “*I take refuge in the Buddha, I take refuge in the Dharma, I take refuge in the Sangha”,* we will receive protection from the Three Jewels.

-Sr Linh Di, can you standardize - Pure Land or pure land?
-There are both in this para.
-Thx!

-the Pure Land, I think

-Usually sccd use "pure land".

-Somehow, I don't feel at ease with this.
-Could you check with Sr. Hiến N?
-Because what we mean here is the Pure Land mentioned in the Amitabha sutra

-ok, then Pure Land đi
 The Three Jewels are the energies of mindfulness and concentration.
 Every sound of the bell, every step with such energy can heal, nourish, and liberate.
 If you practice it well, every sound of the bell, every step can help you be in touch with the pure land, in touch with no birth and no death.
 It isn’t difficult!
 We can all do it.
 It is not a distant wish.
 We can realize this path by the way we walk and with the bell of mindfulness.
 Together with the sangha, we can make the pure land become a reality in the present with every step we take, by placing all our heart into the sound of the mindfulness bell.

 If we want to be a beloved disciple of the Buddha, then we should learn the art of sangha building.
 If I want to be a beloved student of the Buddha, then I also have to learn the art of sangha building.
 Thay would build a beloved sangha with many people who have the determination to practice.
 The result would be a great reward.

-**Brotherhood and Sisterhood - important food of a practitioner**
+## Brotherhood and Sisterhood - important food of a practitioner

 When I was a young monk, a newly ordained bhikshu no older than twenty something, my deepest desire was to build a beloved *sangha*.
 I already used the term beloved *sangha* then — a place in which brothers and sisters live together in brotherhood and sisterhood, loving each other like blood siblings, going together as a river.
 I never had the idea of being a leader or an abbot.
 There was nothing attractive about that to me.